 Integrated Pest Control and Management for Rat Lifespan

-We follow the CDC IPM model: don’t attract, keep out, then eliminate proven infestations.
+We follow the CDC pest management approach: don’t attract, keep out, then eliminate proven infestations.

 We pair exclusion, sanitation, baiting and trapping.
 Seasonal protection plans and annual expert reviews keep pressure all year.